 (I studied Chinese painting, wrote my dissertation on Chinese painting, occasionally publish articles on Chinese painting and hold lectures on this.
-I would like to show some aspects of Chinese painting over the course of time).
+I would like to show some aspects of Chinese painting over time).

-The principle of the former includes not only image objects with measurable weight, also e.g. in abstract painting etc. Color areas are also a kind of weight and it is important to balance them out.
+The principle of the former includes not only image objects with measurable weight, but also e.g. in abstract painting, etc. Color areas are also a kind of weight and it is important to balance them out.